If you or a loved one is struggling with addiction, drug rehab or behavioral health treatment is the most effective long-term treatment option.

-Drug rehabilitation, also known as drug rehab, typically refers to a residential facility that specializes in treating addiction.
+Drug rehabilitation, also known as drug rehab, addiction treatment, detox, typically refers to a residential facility that specializes in treating addiction.

-Rehab centers generally offer medical, therapeutic, psychological, and physical support during recovery.
-The goal of drug rehab is to give individuals the tools they need to live a healthy and sober life.
+Rehab centers, like Destination Hope, generally offer medical, therapeutic, psychological, and physical support during recovery.
+The goal of drug rehab is to give individuals the tools they need to live a healthy, successful and sober life.
 Successful treatment helps people stop using drugs, stay drug-free, and be productive in the family, at work, and in society.

 Drug Rehab Facts